collabnix/kubezilla/ubuntu16-kubeadm.md

-# Installing kubernetes with kubeadm on Ubuntu 16.04+ or Debian 9+ or HypriotOS v1.0.1+
+# Installing kubernetes with kubeadm on Ubuntu 16.04+/Debian 9+/HypriotOS v1.0.1+

 ## Installing kubeadm kubectl kubelet

-1. Copy paste the below snippet one by one in your CLI terminal - This is for both Master and Worker Nodes
+Copy paste the below snippet one by one in your CLI terminal - This is for both Master and Worker Nodes

 ```
 sudo apt-get update && sudo apt-get install -y apt-transport-https curl